 - (A) Definitions.
 The following words, terms and phrases, when used in this Section, shall have the meanings ascribed to them in this Section 4 of this Code, except where the context clearly indicates a different meaning: - (B) Small utility cabinets.
-Small utility cabinets shall be considered a permitted use by right regardless of whether they are in fact accessory to other uses on the property or whether there are principal structures on the lots where they will be located; and will not require a building permit; and will not have to meet the setback and offset requirements of this Code; provided that the small utility cabinet shall either - (1) Be placed within a Town road right-of-way in compliance with all applicable Town ordinances and regulations, including any amendments that may be made thereto in the future; or - (2) Be placed within a public road right-of-way under the jurisdiction of the county or the state, in compliance with all applicable laws and subject to obtaining all necessary approvals as required by the governing bodies having jurisdiction; or - (3) Be placed within a private road right-of-way with the proper easements; or - (4) Be placed on private property with proper lease or easements. - (C) Large utility cabinets.
-Large utility cabinets shall be considered a conditional use, will require a conditional use permit as described in this section 40(B)(37). - (D) Cabinets associated with cell towers shall be permitted as permitted in Wis.
-Stats.
-66.0404.
+Small utility cabinets shall be considered a permitted use by right regardless of whether they are in fact accessory to other uses on the property or whether there are principal structures on the lots where they will be located; and will not require a building permit; and will not have to meet the setback and offset requirements of this Code; provided that the small utility cabinet shall either: - (1) Be placed within a Town road right-of-way in compliance with all applicable Town Codes and regulations, including any amendments that may be made thereto in the future; or

+- (2) Be placed within a public road right-of-way under the jurisdiction of the County or the state, in compliance with all applicable laws and subject to obtaining all necessary approvals as required by the governing bodies having jurisdiction; or - (3) Be placed within a private road right-of-way with the proper easements; or - (4) Be placed on private property with proper lease or easements. - (C) Large utility cabinets.
+Large utility cabinets shall be considered a conditional use, will require a conditional use permit as described in this subsection, and building permit; and will be prohibited within any public or private right-of-way, except that the Town Board may grant specific approval in a Conditional Use Permit on a case-by-case basis provided that the large utility cabinet shall either: - (1) Be placed within a Town road right-of-way in compliance with Town Codes and right-ofway regulations, including any amendments that may be made thereto in the future; or - (2) Be placed within a public road right-of-way under the jurisdiction of the County or the state in compliance with all applicable laws and subject to obtaining all necessary approvals as required by the governing bodies having jurisdiction; or